Overcoming Satan’s Secret Strategy Against Your Mind

-In my message, “Stand: How to Win Spiritual Battles without a Fight” (available on mp3 or on iTunes), I ask the congregation to interact with a riddle that powerfully illustrates how the enemy works with the mind to create such imaginations.
+In my message, “Stand: How to Win Spiritual Battles without a Fight” (available in the You Aren’t 4-part series), I ask the congregation to interact with a riddle that powerfully illustrates how the enemy works with the mind to create such imaginations.
 It’s always fascinating to hear the peoples’ answers to the following:

 “A man left home running.
 He ran a bit and then turned left.
 He ran some more and turned left.
 He ran a bit more and turned left.
 And then the man ran back home.
 When the man arrived home, two masked men were there waiting for him.”

 Here are the questions: Why did the man leave home running?
 And who are the two masked men?

 The mind goes into overdrive to fill in what isn’t known, most often with worst-case scenarios.

 Before I get to the answers, allow me to make a point.
 This riddle contains only a couple facts.
 The first is that there is a man who runs from home and makes three left turns before he returns home.
 The second is that there are two masked men who wait for the man back at home.
 With this little information, the mind goes into overdrive to fill in what isn’t known, most often with worst-case scenarios.
 And so, if you’re like most who hear this for the first time, it’s likely that you imagined a situation in which the man is in danger.
 But that’s far from reality.

 I will now undo any false scenario with a single word of truth.
 Think, “baseball.”
 Yes, the man ran from home because he hit a home run.
 And the two masked men who awaited him back home are the catcher and the umpire!

 The riddle reveals Satan’s strategy against your mind.
 That is, he often presents bits of truth—perhaps a real struggle, symptom or circumstance—and then fills in the unknowns with imaginations.
 These imaginations are the fodder for your fears, insecurities and so on.